BoKwokProjectA/agencyflow-wordpress/README.md

 a disabled-button loading state, a JSON `POST`, per-field error rendering from the server's response, and a `finally` block so the button can never be left stuck.

-All four check `response.ok`, because `fetch` resolves rather than rejects on a 404 or 500.
+The networked scripts handle non-success responses explicitly because `fetch` resolves rather than rejects on an HTTP error: `featured-projects.js` and `weather.js` check `response.ok`, while `enquiry.js` branches on the returned HTTP status (`201`, `422`, or another failure). `filter.js` performs no network request.

 ---